nf-core/pixelator/docs/usage.md

 :::warning
 Since Nextflow 23.07.0-edge, Nextflow no longer mounts the host's home directory when using Apptainer or Singularity.
 This causes issues in some dependencies.
-As a workaround, you can revert tot the old behavior by setting the environment variable
+As a workaround, you can revert to the old behavior by setting the environment variable
-`NXF_APPTAINER_HOME_MOUNT` to `true` in the machine from which you launch the pipeline.
+`NXF_APPTAINER_HOME_MOUNT` or `NXF_SINGULARITY_HOME_MOUNT` to `true` in the machine from which you launch the pipeline.
 :::

 ### `-resume`